mswatosh/was-kerberos-database/README.md

 # was-kerberos-database

 ## This is an experimentation environment for Database access on WebSphere with Kerberos.
 Practices demonstrated here are not necessarily recommended or secure.
-This doesn't fully work in its current form.
 Use at your own risk.

 ### Overview